 Chapter 3: Project Implementation - the third chapter addresses the key aspects of successful project implementation, such as agreement and legal issues, administrative and financial matters, coordination systems and PMISs.
-This chapter is strongly influenced by the implementation of the IECEU project.
+This chapter is strongly influenced by the implementation of the concentrates on defining the selected solutions in the IECEU project for quality control and review.